AwesomeCities/awesome-kassel/README.md

 # Awesome Kassel

-> A curated list of Kassels's awesomeness
+> A curated list of Kassel's awesomeness

 ## Coffee